 Influencers do not have the time to read every email they receive; they will most likely skim through subject lines and only open emails with catchy subject lines.

 A subject line should also not make an email look like it was generated by an automated service.
 A generic subject line such as “Invitation to join our program” will do exactly that.
 Additionally, businesses should avoid utilizing words like “free,” “giveaway,” and so on.
 Emails using these words in the subject line may be filtered by spam filters.
-A great subject line tells the reader right away what the email is about.
+A great subject line tells the reader what the email is about right away.

 Mention common interests